 attending traffic school, add $52 to the total bail and you will have 90

 To be eligible for the Traffic Violator School Confidential

 Conviction Program, you must meet certain requirements

 You currently possess a valid driver license (Out of state

 residents see below);

-that carries a negligent operator point count of more than one point
+Your violation does not carry a negligent operator point count of more than one point

 under Vehicle Code section 12810 or one and one-half points or more